rajvikram/iothub/README.md

-This code is for a smart thermocouple.
+This code is for a smart hub with thermocouple.

+[1] To compile and run the iothub server, download the code to a raspberry pi
+	-

-To compile and run it one needs the arduino IDE with esp8266 board support.
+[2] To compile and run the thermocouple code in src/thermocouple one needs the arduino IDE with esp8266 board support.

 	- The code runs an an HTTP/HTTPS client on the device and connects to a remote server.
 	- Regularly wakes up from deep sleep (ideally) to report the thermocouple value to the serve